Ancient Vessels

 $500,000 protection

-SS NORMANDIE
+NORMANDIE ship

-The Normandie would eventually break new ground on many levels, she was to be the fastest, the sleekest, and the most artfully decorated.
+The ship Normandie would eventually break new ground on many levels, she was to be the fastest, the sleekest, and the most artfully decorated.
 But her first distinction would be as the premier ship to exceed 1,000 feet in length.
+When construction was completed, SS Normandie was the longest and largest ship afloat—measuring 1,028 feet in length with a tonnage of 79,280.

 When the ship was launched on October 29, 1932, all of France, and indeed the world, was following the event.
-The largest object ever set in motion by man at the time, Normandie was the center of attention.
+The largest object ever set in motion by man at the time, SS Normandie was the center of attention.
 The world's largest bottle of Champainge was used to christen the ship.
 With dignitaries and VIPs in attendance including Albert Lebrun, President of France.

 Her designer Vladimir Yourkevitch had approached the Cunard Line Limited with proposed designs for their hull number 534, soon to be the renowned 'Queen Mary', but was rejected as the plans represented too radical a break from tradition for the British shipping company.

 The French Line adopted Yourkevitch's designs and commissioned the new hull, designated "T6", to be built at France's premier shipyard, the Penhoët shipbuilders at St. Nazair.
 The new ship would draw talent from the finest designers, architects, and artisans of France.
-Yourkevitch's designs would allow the ship to match the great speed of Britain's 'Queen Mary' with one-fifth less horsepower and substantial fuel savings, and allow the Normandie to be the first French Liner ever to be in competition for the cherished 'Blue Ribbon'.
+Yourkevitch's designs would allow the ship to match the great speed of Britain's 'Queen Mary' with one-fifth less horsepower and substantial fuel savings, and allow the SS Normandie ship to be the first French Liner ever to be in competition for the cherished 'Blue Ribbon'.

-Normandie claimed the Blue Ribband from the Italian Liner Rex on her maiden crossing in May 1935.
+SS Normandie claimed the Blue Ribband from the Italian Rex on her maiden crossing in May 1935.
 Keen on keeping the title “longest, largest, and fastest” ship in the world, it did not escape her owner’s attention that the British had announced the tonnage of their new super-liner Queen Mary that was nearing completion at 81,235.
 So during the winter refit in 1935, a deckhouse was added to her aft deck increasing her final tonnage to 83,423, allowing her to maintain title the world’s largest ship.

-Normandie is a floating monument of Art Deco.
+Ship Normandie is a floating monument of Art Deco.
 She also boasted a large movie theater, a huge open dining hall, and a free and open deck space not cluttered with ventilation ducts.
 She was famous for her food as well.
 With flair his staff of waiters and chefs made dining aboard him a once in a lifetime experience.
 Meals were served around the clock.
 The ship was a floating temple of cafe society.

-Normandie's life turned for the worse at the outbreak of World War II.
+SS Normandie's life turned for the worse at the outbreak of World War II.
 She was in mid-ocean when her captain received words that the German liner Bremen was following behind.
 It was feared that the Bremen was armed and would open fire on the Normandie, or she was guiding U-Boats.
 Normandie's captain ordered her windows blacked out and she continued to New York in the zig-zag pattern to evade U-Boats.
 That was her last voyage.

-The U.S. Navy seized Normandie on December 7, 1941.
-Stripped of her luxurious trappings and plush furnishings which had once been the sea-going refuge for the great and near-great, Normandie was renamed U.S.S.
-Lafayette.
-In the following two months, nearly all of Normandie's great artwork was removed and placed into storage.
+The U.S. Navy seized the SS Normandie ship on December 7, 1941.
+Stripped of her luxurious trappings and plush furnishings which had once been the sea-going refuge for the great and near-great, Normandie was renamed USS Lafayette.
+In the following two months, nearly all of Normandie's great artwork was placed into storage.

-My Normandie model arrived today [6/23/2014] and it is stunning!
+"My Normandie model arrived today, 6/23/2014, and it is stunning!
 Exquisite detail.
 Truly beautiful.

 The shipping channels to and from New York begin about 50 miles offshore and to the south of where our house stands here on Nantucket Island.
 The old Lightship Nantucket was once stationed there to mark the point (an automatic beacon now performs that task ).
 So this great ship passed near here dozens of times before World War II brought her career to an end.
 It is wonderful to have this beautiful model in our home to celebrate that history.